 Does Alabama have a lottery?
-Not currently - Alabama is one of just six states that does not have a state lottery.
-The others are Alaska, Hawaii, Mississippi, Nevada, and Utah.
+Not currently - Alabama is one of just five states that does not have a state lottery.
+The others are Alaska, Hawaii, Nevada, and Utah.
 These states are also not part of multi-state games like Powerball and Mega Millions.

 Can you buy lottery tickets in Alabama?

-However, Alabama residents do often travel across the border to buy lottery tickets in neighboring states, and lottery retailers near the border in Georgia, Florida, and Tennessee do a brisk business, especially when a big jackpot creates extra excitement.
+When neighboring Mississippi launched its lottery in November 2019, Alabama found itself entirely surrounded by states with lotteries.
+Retailers near the border in Mississipi, Georgia, Florida, and Tennessee do a brisk business, especially when a big jackpot creates extra excitement.

 If an Alabama resident won the lottery on a ticket bought in another state, they would be able to claim their prize, but they would still have to declare their winnings as income.
 A big prize would put the winner in Alabama's top six percent tax bracket.
 The winner would not pay state tax in the state where they bought the ticket.

 Many argue that the money currently spent on lottery tickets in other states should be spent in Alabama instead, with revenue from a lottery going towards education, roads, and other good causes within the state.

 Alabama resident Thomas Hawkins gets his Powerball tickets over the border in Florida, but wants Alabama to legalize multi-state lotteries too.
 "I think it would help, especially with the General Fund," he said.